tkmagesh/Cisco-Go-Sep-2023/notes.md

 ### Recovery ###
 - Use "recover()" function to get the error that resulted in the panic
 - typically used in the deferred functions

+## Collections ##
+- Array
+- Slice
+- Map
+### Array ###
+- fixed sized collection of data of the same type
+- memory is allocated and initialized with default values by default
+- can also be initialized with custom values